-(2) 552.238-74, Introduction of New Supplies and Services Special Item Number (SIN).
-Only for those solicitations allowing the introduction of new supplies/services.
+(2) 552.238-74, Introduction of New Supplies/Services (INSS).
+Use only in FSS solicitations allowing the introduction of new supplies/services.
 Note: GSA Form 1649, Notification of Federal Supply Schedule Improvement, may be required if revising a Special Item Number (SIN).

-(c) Insert the following provisions in FSS solicitations as an addendum to FAR 52.212-2, Evaluation-Commercial Products and Commercial Services:
+(c) As prescribed in this paragraph, insert the following provisions as an addendum to 52.212-2, Evaluation-Commercial Products and Commercial Services: